🔎 Overview#

 EROFS - Enhanced Read-Only File System

-A modern, flexible, general-purpose, high-performance block-based immutable filesystem with highly-optimized on-disk format and runtime implementation aimed at various use cases instead of just focusing on storage space saving without considering any side effects of runtime performance.
+A modern, flexible, general-purpose, high-performance, block-based immutable filesystem with a highly optimized on-disk format and runtime implementation, designed for a variety of use cases—not just storage space savings—while maintaining optimal runtime performance.

 EROFS has been formally available since Linux 5.4.
 It is currently maintained by an open-source community from all over the world, and is still under active development.